 - Double check everything in Preview mode (you can preview what your page will look like on different devices, too.)

 - Click Publish in the top-right corner of the builder.
+(If you receive an error about connecting your Stripe account to a checkout widget, click here for more info.)

 And, well… that’s it!
 Congrats on publishing your page 🎉